Join SFP’s Dave Martin on August 31 for an IFFO webinar on fishery improvements in Southeast Asia. Register here.

-The Asian Farmed Shrimp Supply Chain Roundtable (SR) is an industry-led coalition that includes the leading North American and European importers of Asian farmed shrimp.
-The SR focuses on accelerating the adoption of a zonal management approach, to increase the sustainability of shrimp farming.
+The Asian Farmed Shrimp Supply Chain Roundtable (SR) is an industry-led coalition of North American and European importers of Asian farmed shrimp.
+The SR focuses on addressing priority sustainability issues affecting shrimp production, including the effects of climate change.

-The current geographic focus of the SR is in the major producing regions of Indonesia, Thailand, and Vietnam.
-Members continue to explore how to address improvements in other countries, including China and India.
+The current geographic focus of the SR is the major farmed shrimp producing regions of Indonesia, Thailand, and Vietnam.
+Members also continue to explore how to support improvements in other countries, including China and India.